Raj Khosla: Film career

 Soon Dev Anand felt he had other talents and hired him to be Guru Dutt's assistant on films, and eventually he became director.
 His most famous films are C.I.D.
 (1956) (which introduced Waheeda Rehman to Hindi audiences and made her a star), Woh Kaun Thi?
-(1964) (which gave Sadhana her signature role of the "mystery girl"), Do Badan (1966) (which made Asha Parekh into a serious actress and won Simi Garewal the Filmfare Best Supporting Actress Award), Do Raaste (1969) (which made Mumtaz into a household name), Main Tulsi Tere Aangan Ki (1978) (which won Nutan the Filmfare Best Actress Award at a mature age).
+(1964) (which gave Sadhana her signature role of the "mystery girl"), Do Badan (1966) (which made Asha Parekh into a serious actress and won Simi Garewal the Filmfare Award for Best Supporting Actress), Do Raaste (1969) (which made Mumtaz into a household name), Main Tulsi Tere Aangan Ki (1978) (which won Nutan the Filmfare Award for Best Actress at a mature age).

 On Dev Anand's advice to take up direction, he became Guru Dutt's assistant.
 His directorial debut Milap (starring Dev Anand and Geeta Bali) in 1954 didn't click at the box office.
 But his second film, C.I.D., released in 1956 set the ball rolling and the young director never looked back.

 He was known for his excellent song picturizations, probably stemming from his musical background.
-Raj Khosla initially entered the Film Industry with hopes of making it as a playback singer.
+Raj Khosla initially entered the film Industry with hopes of making it as a playback singer.
 In most of his films he would have at least a song based on folk tune e.g. C.I.D., Bambai Ka Babu, Solva Saal, Mera Saaya, Do Raaste, Mera Gaon Mera Desh to name a few.

 He assisted Guru Dutt and in 1954 got a break with Milap, starring Dev Anand and Geeta Bali.
-In this film, not only Raj Khosla made a debut as a Director, but a new Music Director, N. Dutta gave debut music.
+In this film, not only Raj Khosla made a debut as a Director, but a new music director, N. Dutta gave debut music.
 Despite excellent music, the film failed to create waves.
 Fortunately, Khosla's second film produced for him by mentor Guru Dutt, C.I.D.
 (1956) propelled him into the big league.
 C.I.D. was a slick crime thriller that highlighted Khosla's stylish shot taking and innovative song picturization, something passed down from Guru Dutt.

 From here onwards even as he continued to make films, Khosla ricocheted from style to style while adding his own touch to each genre.
 Never wanting to play safe Khosla made some films, which were startlingly different in those times.
 Solva Saal (1958) was a story of a single night wherein a girl elopes with her lover who dupes her and is helped back home by a journalist before her father wakes up and realizes what the girl has done.
 Bambai Ka Babu (1960) had the hero, a killer, entering the family of the man he has killed as their long lost son and falling in love with his "sister".